n-alonso/NODEJS-finance-manager/README.md

 ### Constraints

-* The sum of all `limit`s cannot be higher than the value of `salary`
-* When updating an envelope, the value of `available` cannot be higher than the value of `limit`
-* All properties within the schemas are mandatory for all methods exept PATCH
+* All properties within the schemas are mandatory for all endpoints and methods exept `id`
-* For PATCH requests all properties are optional
 * All properties supplied must have values with correct data types
+* The sum of all `envelopes.spending_limit` cannot be higher than the value of `salary.amount`
+* When updating an envelope, the value of `spending_available` cannot be higher than the value of `spending_limit`
+* Cannot create an already existing resource
+* Deleting an envelope will delete all related expenses